Country Guide · 12 min read

 • No objects: Nothing visible behind you

-Unlike some European countries that require light grey or blue backgrounds, India mandates a white background.
+The new ICAO standard tightens this requirement: only plain white is accepted.
 This makes DIY photography easier since you can use a white wall or hang a white sheet.

 Correct vs incorrect India passport photo examples